Rift Valley Fever

 The Native Antigen Company offers mammalian-expressed RVFV antigens for use in research and assay development for diagnostic testing.

-Rift Valley fever (RVF), is an emerging zoonotic, mosquito-borne viral disease that primarily affects livestock but can also affect humans.
-The disease causes significant loss to livestock and severe illness and death in humans, having a significant economic impact in countries where RVF is prevalent.
+Rift Valley fever is an emerging zoonotic, mosquito-borne viral disease that primarily affects livestock but can also affect humans.
+RVF causes significant loss to livestock and severe illness and death in humans, resulting in significant economic impact to countries where RVF is prevalent.

-RVF is caused by the Rift Valley fever virus (RVFV), which was first recognised in the 1930s in the Rift Valley region of Kenya.
-Rift Valley fever virus is an enveloped RNA virus that belongs to the genus Phlebovirus, which is a member of the Bunyaviridae family of viruses.
-It is an arthropod-borne virus that is transmitted to domesticated livestock by mosquitoes.
-Several species of mosquito transmit RVFV, and the vector varies according to the geographical region.
-Cattle, sheep, goats, and camels are particularly susceptible to RVF and serve as amplifying hosts for the virus.
-Reports of RVFV outbreaks outside sub-Saharan Africa have raised concerns that RVFV may spread to temperate climates through emerging competent vectors.
+RVF is caused by the Rift Valley fever virus (RVFV), which was first recognised in the 1930s, in the Rift Valley region of Kenya.
+Rift Valley fever virus is an enveloped RNA virus that belongs to the genus Phlebovirus, a member of the Bunyaviridae family.
+RVFV is an arthropod-borne virus that is transmitted to domesticated livestock by mosquitoes.
+Several species of mosquito transmit RVFV and the vector varies according to geographical region.
+Cattle, sheep, goats and camels are particularly susceptible to RVF and serve as amplifying hosts for the virus.
+Reports of RVFV outbreaks outside sub-Saharan Africa have raised concerns that RVFV may spread to temperate climates through emerging, competent vectors.